Skip to content

 On a close inspection, you'll notice this is the same as the polynomial \(P(x) = 5 + 4x + 2x^2\) evaluated on \(x = e^{-i2\pi \frac{1}{3}}\).

 For \(N = 10\), if we plot the values for \(k = 0, 1, .., 9\) on the complex plane, we get the following.
 The red point is the value for \(k = 0\).
 The takeaway here is that each element of the resulting sequence is equal to the polynomial being evaluated on each of the complex values that lie on the circle of radius \(1\), with the circle being divided into \(N\) equal parts (i.e., the angle between each consecutive point is the same).
-Points are traversed in order when building the sequence2.
+Points are traversed in order when building the sequence (in most computer implementations, the result will have some precision issues since trigonometric functions need to be used.)

 This can help understand the relationship between Fourier transforms, convolutions, and evaluation of polynomial functions; however, I'm not going to go further into this topic.